sveetch/sveedocuments/README.rst

     CODEMIRROR_SETTINGS['sveetchies-documents-add-insert'] = CODEMIRROR_SETTINGS['sveetchies-documents-edit-insert'].copy()
     CODEMIRROR_SETTINGS['sveetchies-documents-add-insert']['quicksave_url'] = None

-Also you can overrides app settings to change some behaviors, see ``sveedocuments.local_settings`` to see what you can override in your project settings like ``DOCUMENTS_PAGE_TEMPLATES`` to add new templates to use to build your pages.
+Also you can overrides app settings to change some behaviors, see ``sveedocuments.local_settings`` to see what you can override in your project settings like ``DOCUMENTS_PAGE_TEMPLATES`` to add new templates to use to build your pages or ``DOCUMENTS_PAGE_RESTRICTED`` to restrict pages viewing to be logged in.

 Optionnally if you plan to use `autobreadcrumbs`_,  register its *context processor* in settings :